projectacrn/acrn-hypervisor/doc/tutorials/run_kata_containers.rst

 #.
 Refer to the :ref:`ACRN supported hardware <hardware>`.
 #.
 For a default prebuilt ACRN binary in the E2E package, you must have 4
-   CPU cores or enable "CPU Hyper-Threading" in order to have 4 CPU threads for 2 CPU cores.
+   CPU cores or enable "CPU Hyper-threading" in order to have 4 CPU threads for 2 CPU cores.
 #.
 Follow the :ref:`rt_industry_ubuntu_setup` to set up the ACRN Service VM
    based on Ubuntu.
 #.
 This tutorial is validated on the following configurations: